piccolo-orm/piccolo/docs/src/piccolo/engines/index.rst

     export PICCOLO_CONF=piccolo_conf_test

-Or at the entypoint of your app, before any other imports:
+Or at the entrypoint of your app, before any other imports:

 .. code-block:: python